SrzStephen/DisaVu/README.md

 ## Sagemaker Notebooks

-To run any of these models you will need to install the correct conda environment.
+To run any of these models you will need to install the correct Conda environment.

 You will find the required ml_env_sagemaker file in the ``nbs`` folder.
-You can run these commands in the sagemaker terminal.
+You can run these commands in the Sagemaker terminal.

 ```bash